osmarks/website/blog/political-opinions.md

 [^2]: In some countries (e.g. Australia) it's even compulsory.

 [^3]: And the reason why this post was accidentally left as an unfinished draft for several months.

+[^4]: I don't think [decision-theoretic](https://arbital.com/p/logical_dt/?l=58f) notions save you, because most people don't use or apply complicated decision theories so if you think about them you are already uncorrelated with almost everyone else.